Stick-Package-Manager/stick/README.md

 <img src="https://raw.githubusercontent.com/Stick-Package-Manager/stick/refs/heads/assets/stick_logo.png" width="100" height="100" alt="Stick Logo">

 # Stick Package Manager

 A minimal, isolated source-based package manager written in V for the Arch User Repository (AUR).
 Designed for old systems and users who want clean, containerized package management without polluting the root filesystem.

-## **Disclaimer**
-Stick is still in active development and is **not yet ready for use**.
-While this repository already includes the README, documentation, and other project files, the package manager itself is currently inaccessible and incomplete.

 ## Features